 Read all the latest news articles from the Royal Society of Tropical Medicine and Hygiene

-It is with great sadness that the Royal Society of Tropical Medicine and Hygiene announces the death of Professor Mike Service, who has passed away aged 84.
+It is with great sadness that the Royal Society of Tropical Medicine and Hygiene (RSTMH) has learned about the passing of Professor Harold Townson (1942-2020).

 We’ve invited our Country Ambassadors to reflect on their country’s COVID-19 response.
 Let’s hear from Dr Kebede Deribe, our Country Ambassador for Ethiopia.

 Now more than ever it is evident how important investment and focus on global health is for the health of all of us.

 For World AIDs Day 2023, we spoke to a number of our Early Career Grant awardees about why they chose to focus on AIDS and HIV in their Early Career Grant research, and what this year’s theme of ‘Let Communities Lead’ means to them.

 In this blog, Professor Sarah Rowland-Jones explains that although there are certainly some reasons to be optimistic this World AIDS day, there are also some causes for concern buried amongst the UNAIDS data.